-The Pinnigrada comprise the Seals and Walruses.
+The Pinnigrada are the Seals and Walruses.
 The fore feet are webbed and form paddles.
 The hind feet are at the end of the body; they are close together, enveloped in folds of integument, and in action closely simulate the action of the screw of a steamship.
 The body is fish-like, and they possess no external ears, except in the case of Otaria.
 As in Cetacea, no lachrymal glands are present.
 They live on fish.
-Walruses differ from true Seals in possessing two long tusk-like and nearly vertical upper canine teeth, by which the animal drags itself on to the beach and defends itself if attacked.
+Walruses differ from true seals in possessing two long tusk-like and nearly vertical upper canine teeth, by which the animal drags itself on to the beach and defends itself if attacked.

-The Plantigrada comprise the Bears.
+The Plantigrada are the Bears.
 The molar teeth of Plantigrades are flatter than those of other Carnivora in correlation with the mixed and often frugivorous diet.
-The tongue of Bears is smooth.
+The tongue of Bears is smooth, and there are often two or three supplementary tongues.
 The claws are long, strong, and non-retractile; they are used in digging.
-The clavicles are absent.
+The clavicles are larger than in other Carnivora.
 The kidneys are lobulated.
-Remains of the Cave-Bear, Urso spelwus, are freely found in France and Great Britain.
+Remains of the Cave-Bear, Ursus spelæus, are freely found in France and Great Britain.
 It was a powerful beast, as large as the American Grizzly, and is found associated with human remains in the so-called Neolithic and Palæolithic periods of Prehistoric man.
 Racoons, Bears, Badgers, Kinkajous, and Coatis are instances of Plantigrade Carnivores.